spielmanlab/spielmanlab.github.io/content/project/naman-srivastava/index.md

 +++
 Naman is an undergraduate student majoring in Biological Sciences at Rowan University.
 Since 2019, he has been working on collaborative research projects with Dr. Eli K. Moore in the [Department of Environmental Sciences](https://earth.rowan.edu/departments/Environmental%20Science/faculty/index.html) to study the environmental the deep-time geological dynamics of metals commonly used as protein co-factors.
+His work has been published [here](https://spielmanlab.github.io/publication/2021_srivastavaetal_jgr.html).